jhchein/AISearch-ImageAnalysisSkill/README.md

 ## To-Do Items

 - [x] Implement Function App using Managed Identity to call AI Vision.
-- [x] Create scripts for Azure Cognitive Search resource setup.
+- [x] Create scripts for Azure AI Search resource setup.
 - [x] Test and adjust the skillset and index schema.
 - [x] Remove API keys from the Function App environment variables.
-- [ ] **Enhancement:** Enable Managed Identity for Azure Cognitive Search to call the Function App (remove function key from the skill definition).
+- [ ] **Enhancement:** Enable Managed Identity for Azure AI Search to call the Function App (remove function key from the skill definition).

 ## Contributing